Mizar01/tile/README.md

-- in the editor the '+' at the end and the comma ','
+* in the editor the '+' at the end and the comma ','

+- the tileUnit is clickable but you should not be able to attack it if there is no connection.